Charles Edward Magoon

 He was the subject of several scandals during his career.
 As a legal advisor working for the United States Department of War, he drafted recommendations and reports that were used by Congress and the executive branch in governing the United States' new territories following the Spanish–American War.
 These reports were collected as a published book in 1902, then considered the seminal work on the subject.
 During his time as a governor, Magoon worked to put these recommendations into practice.
 In summary: Magoon was hugely successful in Panama but criticized for his tenure in Cuba.

 Biography

 Early life

 Magoon was born in Owatonna, Minnesota.
 His family moved with him to Nebraska when he was still a small child.
-In 1876, he enrolled in the "prep" program at the University of Nebraska at Lincoln and studied there for two years before officially enrolling in 1878.
+In 1876, he enrolled in the "prep" program at the University of Nebraska and studied there for two years before officially enrolling in 1878.
 He left school in 1879 to study law independently with a prominent law firm.
 In 1882, he was admitted to the bar and practiced law in Lincoln, Nebraska.
 Eventually, he was made a partner in the firm.
 He also became the judge advocate of the Nebraska National Guard and continued to use the title of "Judge" throughout the remainder of his career.